×

 • Wearing knee pads during activities in which the painful area may strike the ground or other hard surfaces

-Very rarely, surgery may be necessary in cases where pain does not resolve following the completion of growth spurts.
+Very rarely, surgery may be necessary in cases of Osgood-Schlatter disease where pain does not resolve following the completion of growth spurts.
 Surgery is not performed on children who have not yet finished growing.

 Osgood-Schlatter Disease Recovery Time